mia-platform/lc39/docs/main-entrypoint.md

 }
 ```

-It is possible to add options to the metrics plugin to change the default behavior. lc39 use [fastify-metrics](https://github.com/SkeLLLa/fastify-metrics) under the hood, so it is possible to configure all the properties except the exposed endpoint.
+It is possible to add options to the metrics plugin to change the default behavior. lc39 uses [fastify-metrics](https://github.com/SkeLLLa/fastify-metrics) under the hood, so it is possible to configure all the properties except the exposed endpoint.

 ```js
 module.exports.options = {